-Let us know your own detailed requirements first and be prepared for some searching questions.
+Let us know your detailed requirements first and be prepared for some questions which will allow us to search for the perfect yacht.
 Knowing your budget would also be very important, whether you are inclined to a motor yacht or a sailing yacht, and the composition of the charter party.
-For instance, a group of friends who are sharing the charter cost would need cabins to be of equal size, luxury and facilities while a family party would be much more flexible and could consider a range of cabins of varying size and luxury.
+For instance, a group of friends who are sharing the charter cost would need cabins to be of equal size, luxury, and facilities while a family party would be much more flexible and could consider a range of cabins of varying size and luxury.

-And if you are considering a sailingyacht, please be clear in telling us if you are seeking a performance cruiser-racer perhaps for young and enthusiastic sailors, or a more sedate vessel for sailing with added comfort either on deck or below deck.
+If you are considering a sailing yacht, please be clear in telling us if you are seeking a performance cruiser-racer perhaps for young and enthusiastic sailors, or a more sedate vessel for sailing with added comfort either on deck or below deck.
 Or maybe something in between.

-Whatever type of yacht you will chose, we will need to know such things as:
+Whatever type of yacht you choose, we will need to know such things as:

-Your dining preferences: formal or relaxed when onboard? will you often eat aboard the yacht or mainly dine ashore?
-The latter is important cause in case you will often eat ashore you may need a tender big enough to deliver your party ashore with dry clothes!
+Your dining preferences: formal or relaxed when onboard?
+Will you often eat aboard the yacht or mainly dine ashore?
+These details are important as if you choose to eat ashore often, it’ll be fundamental to have a big enough tender for your whole party to take you ashore, with dry clothes!

-The types of cuisine that you favour: from Mediterranean to Thai to Japanese sushi or whatever.
-Being clear on this important particular will further help us to choose the perfect yacht with the right chef
+The types of cuisine that you prefer: from Mediterranean to Thai, to Japanese sushi or whatever your tastes may be.
+Being clear on this important particular that will further help us to choose the perfect yacht with the right chef.

 Whether you have fixed ideas on a cruising area or whether you need advice.
 Once this is selected, local knowledge on items such as the most convenient airport and the best time of arrival will often make your journey and the initial day of your charter considerably more relaxed.

-What water sports interest you and if so what tenders, water toys and qualified instructors you might need; if scuba diving is high on your agenda
+What water sports interest you and if so what tenders, water toys and qualified instructors you might need; if scuba diving is an activity high on your agenda.

-If your party contains elderly or disabled members who might need a yacht with an internal lift and easy access to water level for swimming or to board a tender; If you need a child-friendly yacht with a crew that likes entertaining children
+If there are elderly or disabled members of your party who might need a yacht with an internal lift and easy access to water level for swimming or to board a tender; If you need a child-friendly yacht with a crew that likes entertaining children.